 Minister urges respect for state institutions

-Kumasi, Oct 24, GNA - Mr. Prosper Bani, the Interior Minister, has called for all Ghanaians to respect state institutions mandated to protect and enforce the laws of the state.
+Mr. Prosper Bani, Interior Minister, has called for all Ghanaians to respect state institutions mandated to protect and enforce the laws of the country.

 He warned that doing anything to the contrary would only lead to confusion and chaos.